 Frequently, and there is no need to be ashamed of this.
 Many students are living away from home for the first time and inevitably there is some reaction to this.
 Don't be afraid to talk to someone - for example if you are in University managed accommodation you can speak to the Student Warden or the Hall Manager.

-All students can also speak to the Residence Life Coordinators, a member of the Accommodation Service, Student Services or the Wellbeing Service.
+All students can also speak to the Student Life Coordinators, a member of the Accommodation Service, Student Services or the Wellbeing Service.

 In privately managed University accommodation you can also speak to the Student Warden or the Hall Manager who will be more than happy to listen.